harshp30/harshp30/README.md

 - PC LED system
 - Hand gestured RC Car
 - A Clap (sound) controlled lamp
-- Softwrae that can detect whether the user is wearing a mask or not
+- Software that can detect whether the user is wearing a mask or not

 Outside of coding,